Gil Gullickson was raised on a Langford, South Dakota, farm that he now owns.

 Knapp was named AAEA's Young Leader in Agricultural Journalism in 2018 and has earned several honors for her photography.

 Lorne is covering Canadian agriculture from his home on Wolfe Island, Ontario.

 Lorne has worked as a freelance writer and photographer since 1982 and has specialized in agriculture since 1995.
 His work has appeared in a wide variety of agricultural, news, and business magazines in Canada and abroad.

 McClinton's work has been recognized with multiple awards from both the American Agricultural Editors Association and the Canadian Farm Writers Federation.
 He is one of a handful of writers and photographers to receive both Master Writer and Master Photographer honors.

 Martha covers Northern Great Plains agriculture for The Furrow from her home in Billings, Mont.

 Martha was raised on a multi-generational Montana cattle ranch.
 She's maintained a 2-head herd on the family ranch for several decades now, which is just enough leverage to ensure she makes every cow working day possible and does at least some haying and calving.
 Her two young children, Cooper and Madeline, join in the adventure and are growing a strong passion for agriculture and rural life.
 A 2002 graduate of the Oklahoma State University agricultural communications program, Martha has spent more than 20 years chasing down and sharing informative and inspirational ag stories.

 Martha was named Writer of the Year by the Agricultural Communicators Network in 2014 and 2016 and runner-up in 2015.
-She was named Photographer of the Year in 2019 and has received multiple Story of the Year awards.
+She was named Photographer of the Year in 2019 and 2023 and has received multiple Story of the Year awards.